GMainardi/HexaPawn/README.md

 ![Badge](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a1/Hexapawn.png/200px-Hexapawn.png)

-This repository simulate the game with two AI training one against the other after an AI have no moves the game human vs trained AI starts
+This repository simulate the game with two AI training one against the other after 1000 training games the game human vs trained AI starts

 The board are mapped in number from 1 to 9 as your numped